 1. Puerto Vallarta’s rainy season weather isn’t THAT bad

 rainy season? what rain?

 I swear, the weather during rainy season in Puerto Vallarta really isn’t awful.
 Most days, the rain doesn’t start until the late afternoons or evenings, so the main consideration is the intense heat.

-Before 9am, the temperature is totally fine for going on long walks (like I do), but then the temperature ramps up and doesn’t call down until around sunset.
+Before 9am, the temperature is totally fine for going on long walks (like I do), but then the temperature and humidity ramps up and doesn’t call down until around sunset.

-If you’re a bit nervous about how you’ll handle the heat, May tends to be less hot and also less rainy than the rest of the low season.
+If you’re a bit nervous about how you’ll handle the Puerto Vallarta low season heat, May tends to be less hot and also less rainy than the rest of the low season.

 2. Lots of schedule flexibility

 we went with the flow and ended up for a sunset drink in the Marina’s lighthouse bar: it was empty